Management Training Courses – Your Top Questions Answered

 6. How Do I Develop My Management Skills?

-Obviously, the first choice is a management training course.
+Obviously, the first choice is through management training courses.
 Just be prepared that the 70:20:10 principle of learning says that we need to learn formally – a specific managers training course.
 This is the 10%.
 We also need to learn through others.
 This. might be coaching and represents the 20%.
 Finally, the 70%, which is learning on the job, and getting regular feedback on our performance.
 Whilst it might be tempting to jump straight to the 70%, each of the 3 parts needs to be completed.
 Firstly, we gain the knowledge of how to do it formally, then we learn from others around us and lastly we do it.

 7. Which Management Is Best?